How To Wax A Snowboard At Home

 Step 5 - Scrape Off

 Last but not least: Scrape the remaining wax of your board.
-For that you will need a little plastic scraper so that you can apply pressure on your snowboard and remove the wax that you don’t need.
+For that you will need a little plastic scraper so that you can apply pressure on your board and remove the wax that you don’t need.
 You only want to keep the wax that connected with the old base layer so you can get rid of the rest.
 It will only slow you down – so don’t be shy!
-Take the scraper and place it at the nose of your snowboard.
+Take the scraper and place it at the nose of your board.
 Now apply pressure and scrape off the wax from the nose to the tail of your board until you removed all the superficial wax.

 To finish your wax job, take a dry cloth and wipe away the wax rests to free the base of your board from anything, that could affect your end result and therefore how fast you will be on the slopes or when hitting the big jumps.

-We hope that this was helpful and make sure to check out our unique snowboarding styles and our amazing snowboarding trick tip series that will make you a pro in no time!
+We hope that this was helpful and make sure to check out our unique snowboarding styles and our amazing trick tip series that will make you a pro in no time!
 Until then, stay stoked <3

 Hi, my name is Lina and I am working in content marketing at Ridestore.
 My obsession with surfing and snowboarding leads to the fact that I am constantly traveling the world to chase the waves or fresh snow.
 Other than that I am a huge fan of good food, deep talks, and binge-watching Netflix series.